 Cap-Ferret is popular with surfers.
 Grab a rental or take a surf lesson at the Tutti Fruti Surf School.
 Popular surf spots are l'Horizon and La Pointe.

-Planning a trip to France?
-Check out our article on how to spend the perfect day in Paris.
+- 🗺 Travel itinerary: combine Cap-Ferret with a trip to Paris.
+See our post on how to spend the perfect day in Paris.